Kamen Rider: The First: Manga adaptation

 The film received a manga adaptation illustrated by Tatsuya Egawa and was serialized in Tokusatsu Ace.
-However, it became notorious among Kamen Rider fans for its poor quality, which led to Egawa to receive a permanent contract dissolution from Toei after the first chapter was released.

-In the 227th episode of the radio show Let's go Manga-chick with Kazuhiko Shimamoto!, Shimamoto, who has done previous works with the Kamen Rider franchise with a Kamen Rider ZO manga and a one-shot manga based on Kamen Rider Black, criticized the author's lack of motivation about the drawings as if were they were preliminary drawings with no background, and the loss of composition.
+However, it became notorious among Kamen Rider fans for its poor quality.
+In the 227th episode of the radio show Let's go Manga-chick with Kazuhiko Shimamoto!, Shimamoto, who has done previous works with the Kamen Rider franchise with a Kamen Rider ZO manga and a one-shot manga based on Kamen Rider Black, criticized the author's lack of motivation about the drawings as if they were preliminary drawings with no background, and the loss of composition.
 He also criticized the manga's editor for approving the low quality illustrations, quoting, "When I get this manuscript, I'm going to turn my desk over and not take it back".

 Sequel

 A sequel was produced in 2007 called Kamen Rider: The Next.
 The film included the rider Kamen Rider V3, who had his own show in 1973 and served as a sequel to the original Kamen Rider show.
-The film is also considered by fans to be one of the darkest and most violent Kamen Rider adaptions in the series due to its horror elements.